Entry Level Business Analyst Job Description Sample

 He/she may also engage in planning of business, evaluation and analysis of business risks and needs.

-The job description also includes consulting with clients on how to efficiently utilize technology in supporting the business.
+The entry level business analyst job description includes consulting with clients on how to efficiently utilize technology in supporting the business.

 Young analysts holding this position will need a working knowledge of customers, organization, business objectives and industry so as to assist customers in a problem solving function.